MURERA/Depression-detection-via-text/README.md

 4. Comparition of model performance between model CNN and MentalBERT(for classifier).

 This Project using Dataset named "DREADDIT" which author is Elsbeth Turcan, Kathleen McKeown

+*some note in the code are in indonesian